-To learn more about the ways we can keep your pet feeling great, take a look at all of the preventive care services we have to offer and schedule an appointment today!
+To learn more about the many ways we help pets stay healthy and feel their best, take a look at the many services we offer and schedule an appointment for your pet today!

-During your pet’s exam, one of our skilled veterinarians will perform a thorough head-to-tail assessment.
-Your animal companion will take part in a pet care examination that includes:
+During your pet’s exam, one of our skilled veterinarians will perform a thorough nose-to-tail assessment that includes the following:

-- An evaluation of their teeth, throat, and oral cavity
+- An evaluation of the teeth, oral cavity, and throat

-- An examination of ears for infection, mites, allergic reactions, and other health issues
+- An examination of the ears for infection, mites, allergic reactions, and other health issues

 - An examination of the respiratory system